Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 2. Quality control and testing processes

-• Physical checks (e.g. weight, packaging, integrity).
+• Physical checks (e.g. weight, packaging, intact condition).

 • Chemical tests (e.g. purity, composition of raw materials).